stpettersens/void-setup/README.md

 **Please note these scripts only work for x86_64 and aarch64**

-Download a Void Linux ISO, write to a flash drive with a tool such as [Rufus](https://rufus.ie) or [RPI Imager](https://github.com/raspberrypi/rpi-imager) and boot into the live environment
+Download a Void Linux ISO, and write it to a flash drive with a tool such as [Rufus](https://rufus.ie) or [RPI Imager](https://github.com/raspberrypi/rpi-imager) and boot into the live environment:

-> `Username: root`
-> `Password: voidlinux`
+> `Username: root ; Password: voidlinux`

 When in the shell enter:
 > `bash`